prussian-blue/threejs-microlearning/README.md

 # Install

-Didn't gigignore node_modules as you don't have npm knowledge yet :)
+Didn't gitignore node_modules as you don't have npm knowledge yet :)